 Just about all medicines have to be purchased at a pharmacy.
-It is not possible to buy any medication in a supermarket in Spain.
-Medicines are quite cost-effective due to strict price restrictions.
+It is not possible to buy any medication at a supermarket in Spain.
+Medicines are quite affordable thanks to strict price restrictions.

 Emergency services in Spain

 There are both state-run and private ambulance services in Spain.
-Both offer efficient and timely services.
-Expats can dial 112 in the case of any emergency.
-This is a general emergency number.
-Operators are usually able to speak English and will dispatch the relevant emergency services.
+Both offer efficient and timely service.
+Expats can dial 112 in case of an emergency.
+This is a general emergency number and operators are usually able to speak English and will dispatch the relevant emergency services.